Serving clients in Fayetteville and all of NW Arkansas

-If you or a loved one has been injured, let the Law Practice of Ken Kieklak help you through this difficult time.
+If you or a loved one has been injured, let the experienced Arkansas personal injury lawyers at the Law Practice of Ken Kieklak help you through this difficult time.
 We believe that negligent parties should be held accountable for their actions, and are experienced in handling all types of personal injury cases.
 For nearly 20 years, our skilled personal injury attorneys have been representing clients in matters including but not limited to:

 - Motor Vehicle Accidents

 - Motorcycle Accidents

 - Fires and Explosions

 To speak with an experienced Fayetteville, Arkansas personal injury lawyer, call the Law Practice of Ken Kieklak at (479) 251-7767, or contact us online.

 The Process of Filing a Lawsuit in Arkansas